TitleAssociate Vice President for Strategic Initiatives

 DepartmentOffice of the President

 Dr. LeBesco’s books include The Bloomsbury Handbook of Food and Popular Culture (Bloomsbury, 2017), Culinary Capital (Berg Press, 2012), Edible Ideologies: Representing Food and Meaning (SUNY Press, 2008), Revolting Bodies?
 The Struggle to Redefine Fat Identity (UMass Press, 2004), The Drag King Anthology (Harrington Park Press, 2003), and Bodies Out of Bounds: Fatness and Transgression (UCalifornia Press, 2001).
 In addition, Dr. LeBesco has authored more than thirty scholarly journal articles and book chapters in edited collections.
-Dr. LeBesco’s work concerns food and popular culture, fat activism, disability and representation, working-class identity, and queer politics.
+Dr. LeBesco’s work concerns food and popular culture, fat activism, disability and representation, feminist and queer politics, and cultural status.

 B.A., The State University of New York at Albany